copyleftdev/how-would-you-test-a-pencil/security-example..md

 4. **Hardware-in-the-Loop (HIL) Testing**: Testing the firmware on actual hardware to ensure real-world performance.
 5. **CI/CD Pipeline Integration**: Automating the entire process using a CI/CD pipeline to ensure consistent and thorough testing with every code change.
 6. **VirusTotal Integration**: Scanning the firmware binary for known malware signatures using VirusTotal.

-By following this comprehensive strategy, you ensure that the Pencil Master Digital E223345 2.0 is secure, reliable, and of high quality, ready for deployment.